jclausen/jclausen.github.io/about.md

 Under the hood
 --------------

 Today, we're running on [Jekyll][] and [GitHub Pages][].
 Keeps me on my toes with Ruby, since most of my work days are spent writing in CFML and PHP.
-It also makes jotting things down easy, since I have a text editor open all day anyway.
+It also makes jotting things down easy (w00t!), as I have a text editor open all day anyway.

 [Jekyll]: http://jekyllrb.com/
 [GitHub Pages]: https://pages.github.com/